Do you want to watch the best Albert Mercado BMX videos because you’d like to challenge your creative limits?

 That’s probably where the more creative approach to his BMX riding and videos comes from.

-Currently, Albert Mercado is doing it for GT Bikes, Shadow Conspiracy and Boxpalm (his own project).
+Currently, Albert Mercado is doing it for GT Bikes, Premium and Boxpalm (his own project).
 Albert is murdering street with his fellow companions Simone Barraco, Joris Coulomb, Lahsaan Kobza and Trey Jones, to name a few.

 For all the amazing riding, creativity and even some art and family life, make sure you do not miss following Alber on Instagram.